-Now, reader, if you will examine the above chapters carefully, I think you can not fail to see that Luke gives two genealogies, as does Matthew; and that the one as fully impeaches the other; for, if Jesus be the direct son of God. begotten of him by the direct overshadowing of the Holy Ghost (Luke 1: 35), then is he not the son of God in the sense of Luke's second genealogy, which begins with Joseph and ends with Adam, which was the son of God.
-Reader, our second witness, is impeached, and what can we do with their testimony.
-The witnesses have either impeached themselves, or some later hand in order to deify Jesus, or reduce him to a level with mankind, has added the first or second genealogy to the testi-mony of each of these witnesses; nor do I know as it matters which, for one makes the testimony as unreliable as the other; for if Matthew and Luke have each impeached their first propositions. they may have and result first propositions, they may have each impeached their first propositions, they may have erred as much in every other; or, if a later hand has by inter-polation destroyed these witnesses' first propositions, they may by interpolations have changed the character of every other proposition in their testimony; therefore, in opinion, as honest jurors, we can only accept so much of their testimony as reason and common sense shall dictate to us as reasonable; one of the genealogies may be true, but both can not according to these witnesses.
+Now, reader, if you will examine the above chapters carefully, I think you can not fail to see that Luke gives two genealogies, as does Matthew; and that the one as fully impeaches the other; for, if Jesus be the direct son of God, begotten of him by the direct overshadowing of the Holy Ghost (Luke 1: 35), then is he not the son of God in the sense of Luke's second genealogy, which begins with Joseph and ends with Adam, which was the son of God.
+Reader, our second witness, is impeached, and what can we do with their testimonly.
+The witnesses have either impeached themselves, or some later hand in order to deify Jesus, or reduce him to a level with mankind, has added the first or second genealogy to the testimony of each of these witnesses; nor do I know as it matters which, for one makes testimony as unreliable as the other; for it Matthew and Luke have each impeached their. first propositions, they may have erred as much in every other; or, if a later hand has by interpolation destroyed these witnesses' first propositions, they may by interpolations have changed the character of every other proposi-tion in their testimony; therefore, in opinion, as honest jurors, we can only accept so much of their testimony as reason and common sense shall dictate to us as reasonable; one of the genealogies may be true, but both can not ac cording to these witnesses.